I have a lot of hobbies! I learned to sew when I was 13 and I love to make unique and beautiful dresses.

 Work With Clay

-If you feel like getting your hands dirty you can start working with clay.
+If you feel like getting your hands dirty one of the fun hobbies for minimalists you can try is working with clay!
 It doesn’t take too much space but you can create anything you imagine and it’s a great thing to do with the kids!
 To get started try this awesome little Polymer Clay Starter Kit!

 Knitting and Crochet